-While the FMLA does not specifically outline employee rights during a natural disaster.
-There are some provisions that offer you protection.
+While the FMLA does not explicitly outline employee rights during a natural disaster, there are some provisions that offer you protection.

-When an employee suffers physical or mental harm as a result of the natural disaster.
-FMLA may be appropriate.
-Examples include loss of electricity that is vital to operating necessary medical equipment, physical injury resulting from in floods, storm surges or high winds.
-Mental distress stemming from a pre-existing mental illness or relapse caused by traumatic experiences, and/or the need to care for family members who have special needs associated with effects of the natural disaster can also be protected under FMLA in some cases.
+When an employee suffers physical or mental harm as a result of the natural disaster, FMLA may be appropriate.
+Examples include loss of electricity that is vital to operating necessary medical equipment, physical injury resulting from floods, storm surges, or high winds.
+Mental distress stemming from a pre-existing mental illness or relapse caused by traumatic experiences, and/or the need to care for family members who have special needs associated with the effects of the natural disaster can also be protected under FMLA in some cases.

-These medical conditions are not limited to the 3-4 days directly proceeding a storm, they may include the need to evacuate family members or self from the path of a storm or may arise in the proceeding weeks when power outages and flood waters continue to affect or complicate a serious medical condition.
+These medical conditions are not limited to the 3-4 days directly proceeding a storm.
+They may include the need to evacuate family members or self from the path of a hurricane or may arise in the proceeding weeks when power outages and floodwaters continue to affect or complicate a severe medical condition.